vccimaging/StereoEventPTV/README.md

 #### Testing code:

 Just download and run main.m.
 To generate the same figure with the paper, you need postprocess with paraview.
+A matlab code 'plotFlow3d' is contained in the utils [plot3d](https://github.com/vccimaging/RainbowPIV/tree/master/RainbowPIV/tools).

 #### Data: